 The Honey Harvest is a two day workshop that will start on Saturday at 10:00 - 15:00 and will be continued on Sunday 10:00 - 15:00

 Your bee-suit will be provided on the day.

 Please remember to bring footwear and socks that cover both feet and ankles.

 The workshop is held at the Garden, you can find details on how to get here via our Your Visit page.

-Please note that when selecting the ticket type Southwark Resident you must be over 19 years old and have lived in Southwark for more than 2 years.
-If you have attended a workshop with us as a funded Southwark Resident place within September 2017 and July 2018 then you will be asked to pay the full price or benefits charge for the workshop.
+Please note that when selecting the ticket type Southwark / Lambeth Resident you must be over 19 years old and have lived in Southwark for more than 2 years.
+If you have attended a workshop with us as a funded Southwark / Lambeth Resident place within September 2017 and July 2018; and would like to attend more workshops, then you will be required to pay.